microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/group-list-members.md

 893

-### <a name="example-4-use-search-and-odata-cast-to-get-user-membership-in-groups-with-display-names-that-contain-the-letters-pr-including-a-count-of-returned-objects"></a>Exemplo 4: Use $search e a conversão OData para obter a associação do usuário em grupos com nomes para exibição que contenham as letras "PR", incluindo uma contagem de objetos retornados
+### <a name="example-4-use-search-and-odata-cast-to-get-user-membership-in-groups-with-display-names-that-contain-the-letters-pr-including-a-count-of-returned-objects"></a>Exemplo 4: Use a $search e a cast OData para obter a associação do usuário em grupos com nomes de exibição que contenham as letras "Pr", incluindo uma contagem de objetos retornados

 #### <a name="request"></a>Solicitação